Aria-K-Alethia/X-AI/README.md

 - penalty, used in beam search, see the paper <<*Google’s Neural Machine Translation System: Bridging the Gap between Human and Machine Translation*>>
 - Layer Norm
+- EditDistance, useful for many NLP tasks, like spelling correction

 ### Modules